How Ed Sheeran is tackling ticket touts

 "We're achieving exactly what Ed wanted, which is 'we want you to come in and pay this [fixed] price,'" said Stuart Galbraith of concert promoters Kilimanjaro Live.

-A further 500 tickets are going to be cancelled this week, ahead of the first date of the tour at Manchester's Etihad Stadium, he added.
+A further 500 tickets are going to be cancelled this week, ahead of Sheeran's first night at Manchester's Etihad Stadium, he added.

 Sheeran's team decided to pursue touts after hundreds of tickets for a Teenage Cancer Trust gig were snapped up and sold for profit last March.